Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 Kos

-Why Is Rhodes Worth Visiting?
+Why Visit Rhodes

 A person stands on a large rock overlooking a hilly coastal landscape with green shrubs and the vast blue ocean of Rhodes under a clear sky.